efeng28/efeng28.github.io/_pages/contact.md

 ---
-permalink: /contact/
+permalink: /blog/
-title: "Contact"
+title: "Blog"
 ---
-Not sure why this is here.
-Feel free to shoot me an email using the email on the sidebar.
+"Blog" is short for "weblog."